sharadhr/cs4223-cache-sim/DomainModel.md

 Bus::cyclesToWait(pid, address)

 """
-Run at the end of the wait period of cache block and looks at below fields: bool isBlocked{false};
+Run at the end of the wait period of cache setBlock and looks at below fields: bool isBlocked{false};
 uint32_t blockedFor{};
 uint32_t blockedOnAddress{};